miraodasilva/miraodasilva.github.io/_pages/academics.md

 - IEEE Transactions on Image Processing (TIP)
 - IEEE Signal Processing Letters (SPL)
 - IEEE Transactions on Human-Machine Systems (THMS)
+- The Journal of the Acoustical Society of America (JASA)

 ## Session Chairing